Swader/flyingpiranhas-wireframework/README.md

 ####Installation
 - Unzip
 - Run "composer install"
+- Go to application/config and change the database params to match yours
 - Point vhost to public folder and make sure mod_rewrite is on
-- Give PHP write permissions to the logs folder in the project root
+- Give PHP write permissions to the following folders: public/assets/minify, application/cache, application/logs, data/uploads
 - Develop!

 ####Git